peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch6/ch6.md

 - A simple generalization is a **d-heap**, which is exactly like a binary heap except that all nodes have d children
 - d-Heaps is efficient for situation that `insertions` is much greater than the number of `deleteMins`
 - There is evidence suggesting that 4-heaps may outperform binary heaps in practice

+## Leftist Heaps

+- A data structure that efficiently support merging